Kushagra8888/Scrabble/README.md

 Letters in the rack are compared with the list of words sorted based on their scores The first "n" dictionary words that match the rack letters are stored in a list.
 Team 1 returns this list as their output

+Team2:
+  Find a vector of pairs that contains all words that can be generated from the rack (which may contain spaces) with their     scores.
+  Once the words are found, subtract the score of the character that was actually a blank tile. get the top n words.